YuvaSec/Hashnode/draft-67ebeece4859ddf53a285587.md

 * Some AI tools can learn from that data, which could break compliance rules.

-* If IT can’t see it, they can’t control it and that can lead to big problems with your reputation or even the law.
+* If IT can’t see it, they can’t control it, and that can lead to big problems with your reputation or even the law.

 ---